ryanmitchell/docs-1/content/collections/tags/dump.md

 id: 32bc9a50-3b12-11e6-bdf4-0800200c9a66
 ---
 ## Overview
 This tag is useful for debugging.
-It will stop execution of the page and render the raw data of the variables in your current context (page, variable loop, etc).
+It will render the raw data of the variables in your current context (page, variable loop, etc).

 Dropping it in a template or layout will show you all the data that's been injected into the view layer.